netlify-labs/intercom-netlify-oauth/README.md

     npm start
     ```

     This will boot up our functions to run locally for development.
+You can now login via your intercom application and see the token data returned

 5. Deploy